Understanding D2 Steel Properties: A Guide for Your Cold Work Applications

 - Quenching: Cool it in air from the hardening temperature.
 This reduces warping and lets it transform into hard martensite as it cools below ~205°C (400°F).
 Let it cool to around 65°C (150°F) before tempering.

-- Tempering: Very important.
+- Tempering: This is very important.
 Temper right after quenching.
 D2 needs double tempering.
 You might temper first around 515°C (960°F) and second around 480°C (900°F), holding each time (e.g., 2 hours per inch).
 This step reduces stress, improves toughness, and develops secondary hardness.
 Using multiple temperatures helps stabilize the microstructure.

 - Subzero Treatments (Optional): D2 might retain some austenite.
 For applications needing extreme dimensional accuracy, deep freezing (cryogenic treatment) followed by another temper can help transform this, potentially boosting wear resistance and stability.